log1cb0mb/k8s-kind-clab-cilium/README.md

 - Kind
 - gomplate

+## Notes

-_NOTE: FRRouting based devices used by Containerlab topology uses custom image that is compiled with ECMP functionality enabled however the image is built only for `linux/arm64` architecture.
+FRRouting based devices used by Containerlab topology uses custom image that is compiled with ECMP functionality enabled however the image is built only for `linux/arm64` architecture.
 If ECMP funtionality is not desired then official FRR image can be used that supports multiple platforms.
-It can be updated under `topology.gotmpl` file_
+It can be updated under `topology.gotmpl` file.

+For MacOS (Apple Silicon), in order to run Containerlab as a container that does not provide ARM based image natively, `Use Rosetta for x86/amd64 emulation on Apple Silicon` experimental/beta feature must be enabled under docker desktop.

 ## Usage